magento/knowledge-base/src/troubleshooting/general/adobe-commerce-244-update-composer.md

 labels: 2.4.4,Adobe Commerce,cloud infrastructure,Magento Open Source,on-premises,composer,plugin,update
 ---

-This articles provides a solution to avoid the issue with composer plugins when upgrading to Adobe Commerce 2.4.4 or higher.
+This articles provides a solution to avoid the issue with composer plugins when upgrading from Adobe Commerce 2.4.3 and erlier to Adobe Commerce 2.4.4 or higher (when future versions are released).

 ## Affected products and versions

-* Adobe Commerce on premises, any version when updating to 2.4.4 or higher
+* Adobe Commerce on premises, any version when updating to 2.4.4 or higher (when released)
-* Adobe Commerce on cloud infrastructure, any version when updating to 2.4.4 or higher
+* Adobe Commerce on cloud infrastructure, any version when updating to 2.4.4 or higher (when released)
-* Magento Open Source, any version when updating to 2.4.4 or higher
+* Magento Open Source, any version when updating to 2.4.4 or higher (when released)

 ## Issue